Tanga Loa: Teaming with Hunico (2011–2013)

+NXT and departure (2014)

 Once Hunico started portraying Sin Cara again, Camacho started to wrestle solo on NXT.
 Camacho scored a rare victory over the returning Oliver Grey at the March 13 television tapings.
-His last feud in WWE was with Adam Rose on NXT, which began when he attacked one of Rose's followers after a match and ended at NXT TakeOver when Camacho lost to Rose.
+His last feud in WWE was with Adam Rose on NXT, which began when he attacked one of Rose's followers after a match and ended at NXT Takeover when Camacho lost to Rose.
 On June 12, 2014, Camacho was released from his contract.